 Can I use canned beans instead of baked beans?

 You can!
 I would replace the 2 cans of baked beans with 1 can pinto beans and 1 can kidney beans, rinsed and drained.
-You may want to double the amount of sauce and adjust it accordingly.
+You may want to double the amount of sauce and adjust the taste to your preference.

 How long do baked beans cook in the crockpot?